Gaurav-B-R/Multiple-Linear-Regression-Housing-Case-Study/README.md

 # Multiple-Linear-Regression-Housing-Case-Study
 ## __Problem Statement__:

-Consider a real estate company that has a dataset containing the prices of properties in the Delhi region.
+A real estate company that has a dataset containing the prices of properties in the Delhi region.
 It wishes to use the data to optimise the sale prices of the properties based on important factors such as area, bedrooms, parking, etc.

 Essentially, the company wants —